Religion News Service Article by David Gibson to advance peace and respect for religious diversity with the El-Hibri Foundation.

-EHF is partnering to bring together top experts in neuroscience and peacebuilding to inspire better connections between the way we know the human brain works and the ways we seek to advance peace and respect for diversity.
-Livecast of the opening discussion is viewable here: www.elhibrifoundation.org/live.
-Follow #neuropeace for conversation.
+EHF brought together top experts in neuroscience and peacebuilding to inspire better connections between the human brain and the how we seek to advance peace and respect for diversity. www.elhibrifoundation.org/live // #neuropeace

-“Enemy of the Reich: The Noor Inayat Khan Story,” a film by grantee Unity Productions Foundation, aired on PBS Tuesday, September 9th, at 8 PM.
+“Enemy of the Reich: The Noor Inayat Khan Story,” a film by grantee Unity Productions Foundation, aired on PBS.
 The film focuses on a Muslim women’s defiance of the Nazis in WW II Paris.

 Religions for Peace USA is a collaborative, non-profit organization seeking to foster interfaith understanding.